derkoe/website/content/blog/development-environment-in-wsl2.md

 <!--more-->

-This article is still a work in progress - unfinished sections are marked with TODO.

 ## Why?

 The first thing you might ask is: why?
 First, we have to run Windows on our machines - so the all-in Linux does not work.
 Second, Linux is a lot faster for building software than Windows - our biggest app compiles in 13 minutes under Windows and in just 2 minutes under WSL on my machine which is a massive improvement.